 Eat Slow

-There might be some situations where food substitutions are pretty much out, though.
+There might be some situations where food substitutions are out, though.
 What if you are invited to a local family's home?
-We know it is rude to turn down local food…
+We know it isn't polite to turn down local food…

 What to do, then?!
 Eat slowly.

-It takes your stomach 20 minutes to tell your brain it is full.
-Thus, eating slower gives your stomach the time it needs to relay that message up to the brain.
+It takes your stomach 20 minutes to tell your brain it is full; thus, eating slower gives your stomach the time it needs to relay that message to the brain.
 We hope your local hosts understand.

 Control your Portions

 Pick up the habit of eating small meals or snacks throughout the day.
-Eating small every three to four hours not only will kick-start your metabolism, but you won't feel deprived to try all those wonderful new dishes.
+Eating small every three to four hours will kick-start your metabolism, and you won't feel deprived of trying all those excellent new dishes.

 Avoid Soda